Example 1: A

 This example is based on a fictitious data set presented in Lindeman

 (1974).
-Suppose that you have conducted an experiment to address the nature
+Suppose that we have conducted an experiment to address the nature

-vs. nurture question; specifically, you test the performance of different
+vs. nurture question; specifically, we tested the performance of different

 task is to learn to run straight to the food placed in a particular location,

 without errors.
 Three strains of rats whose general ability to solve the

 were used.
 From each of these strains, we reared four animals in a free (stimulating) environment and

 environment.
 The dependent measure is the number of errors made by each

 The data for this study are in the STATISTICA